MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Material and Methods

 Saliency maps derived from raw or scaled logits are generated in the same manner.
 To create a coarse saliency map as illustrated in Figure \ref{fig:shifted_a}, we visualize the patch logits as an overlay saliency map.
 The saliency map values can be interpreted as follows: a high positive value indicates that the network strongly ``decides'' the entire image belongs to the specific class based exclusively on the content of that patch.
 Conversely, a high negative value signifies that, based solely on the patch, the network strongly ``decides'' against classification into that class.
 Patches that are irrelevant to the classification decision have values close to zero.
 Computing global logits by averaging local patch logits can thus be viewed as patches ``voting'' for or against the presence of a class, with different strength.

 To improve the coarse appearance of patch-based saliency maps, we generate multiple spatially shifted saliency maps and overlay them.
-First, we define a shift offset $o$, determining the extent of image shifts for additional saliency map generation.
-Given a patch size $p$, an offset $o$ results in $(\frac{o}{p})^2$ total shifts, since shifts of size $o$ are performed along both spatial dimensions.
+First, we define a shift offset $o$, \chreplaced{which determines the stride of the image shifts used for additional saliency map generation}{determining the extent of image shifts for additional saliency map generation}.
+Given a patch size $p$, an offset $o$ results in $\left(\frac{p}{o}\right)^2$ total shifts, since shifts of size $o$ are performed along both spatial dimensions.
 Image borders are padded with zero values.
-The smoothed saliency map is obtained by averaging all shifted patch saliency maps, which reduces block artifacts.
-The shift offset $o$ is adjustable as a hyperparameter.
-An offset of $o = p$ generates only one saliency map, equivalent to direct patch prediction, requiring just a single forward pass.
-Conversely, setting the offset to $o = 1$ results in pixel-wise shifts, necessitating $p^2$ forward passes to produce the saliency map shown in \ref{fig:shifted_d}.
-It should be noted that MedicalPatchNet with a patch size equal to the image size generates only one output vector, representing the entire image.
-Thus, using this configuration is equivalent to using EfficientNet-B0 with adapted first convolutional and final linear layers.
+The smoothed saliency map is obtained by averaging all shifted patch saliency maps, which reduces block artifacts. \chreplaced{The shift offset $o$ is adjustable as a hyperparameter and directly trades off explanation resolution and computational cost.}{The shift offset $o$ is adjustable as a hyperparameter.} An offset of $o = p$ generates only one saliency map, equivalent to direct patch prediction, \chreplaced{so that each of the original non-overlapping image patches is evaluated exactly once.}{requiring just a single forward pass.} Conversely, setting the offset to $o = 1$ results in pixel-wise shifts, necessitating $p^2$ forward passes to produce the saliency map shown in \ref{fig:shifted_d}.
+More generally, for a square image of size $S \times S$, the number of evaluated patches, and thus the explanation runtime, scales proportionally to $\left(\frac{S}{o}\right)^2$.
+It should be noted that MedicalPatchNet with a patch size equal to the image size generates only one output vector, representing the entire image. \chreplaced{Thus, using this configuration is equivalent to a standard EfficientNetV2-S image-level classifier; only the first convolutional and final linear layers are adapted to our data (single-channel input and the chosen number of output classes).}{Thus, using this configuration is equivalent to using EfficientNet-B0 with adapted first convolutional and final linear layers.}